influxdata/influxdb/README.md

 ## Introducing Flux

 We recently announced Flux, the MIT-licensed data scripting language (and rename for IFQL).
 The source for Flux is [in this repository under `query`](query#flux---influx-data-language).
 Learn more about Flux from [CTO Paul Dix's presentation](https://speakerdeck.com/pauldix/flux-number-fluxlang-a-new-time-series-data-scripting-language).

+## CI and Static Analysis

+This project uses the following static analysis tools.
+Failure during the running of any of these tools results in a failed build.
+Generally, code must be adjusted to satisfy these tools, though there are exceptions.